Go-broke dates pushed back for Social Security, Medicare

 “Economic recovery from the 2020 recession has been stronger and faster than assumed in last year’s reports, with positive effects on the projected actuarial status of the trust funds in these reports,” the report states.

+President Joe Biden said in a statement that the report “shows that the strong economic recovery driven by my economic and vaccination plans has strengthened programs that millions of Americans rely on and has put our nation in a better fiscal position.”

-Forecasters said in the report released Thursday that the ongoing COVID-19 pandemic will have no net effect on their long-range projections.
-But they also noted that assumptions for their latest report were made in February, which was before cases began climbing again nationally and inflation jumped.
+Forecasters said in the report that the ongoing COVID-19 pandemic will have no net effect on their long-range projections.
+But they also noted that assumptions for their latest report were made in February, which was before cases began climbing again nationally and inflation rose even higher.

 Social Security pays benefits to more than 65 million Americans, mainly retirees as well as disabled people and survivors of deceased workers.
 Medicare covers roughly 64 million older and disabled people.